greenfox-velox/velox-syllabus/week-06/README.md

 - every area contains 3-6 monsters
 - the monsters levels come from the number of the area
     - if its the Xth area, the mosters have lvl X (with 50% chance) or lvl X+1 (40%) or lvl X+2 (10%)
+- one of the monsters is the boss
-- one of the monsters is the boss, who holds the key to the next area
+- one of the monsters (not the boss) is holding the key, so if it is killed the hero goes to the next area, but also the boss has to be killed
 - the game screen also contains a text area where info of the characters' are provided
     - it shows all stats of the hero
     - if the hero is on the same tile with a monster, it shows all stats of the monster as well